 - Method and time of payment

 Probationary periods must not exceed 3 months.
-Employees cannot be asked to work under probation for more than one time with the same employer.
+Employees cannot be asked to work under probation for more than once with the same employer.

 The Labor Law limits the work schedule to 8 hours per day and 48 hours in a week.
-Employees cannot be asked to work for than 5 hours continuously and must be given a one-hour rest break in a day.
-Employees are also entitled to a 24-hour rest period after six working days.
+Employees cannot be asked to work for more than 5 hours continuously and must be given a one-hour rest break during a day.
+Employees are also entitled to a 24-hour rest period after 6 working days.

 Employees who work in excess of 8 hours in a day are paid at 35% premium over their regular pay for overtime during daylight hours while those who work overtime at night receive 70% premium over their regular pay.
 Employees cannot be asked to work overtime for more than 2 hours in a day.
 Employees who work on weekends receive twice their regular pay and get an additional day off.
 Even those who work during vacations also receive twice the regular pay.